Discover how EDS is powering discoveries in human health, diagnostics, and personalized medicine.

 Run overnight for increased efficiencies.

-Centralized processing may increase risk of contamination.
+Centralized processing adds risk of order mix-ups.

 Oligos are enzymatically synthesized in a cyclic, 2-step process: